dperdios/sms-spam-filtering/README.md

 [python]: https://www.python.org

 ## Dataset
-We used the [SMS Spam Collection dataset][sms-dataset] distributed by [kaggle].
+We used the [SMS Spam Collection dataset][sms-dataset] proposed by [kaggle].
 > The SMS Spam Collection is a set of SMS tagged messages that have been collected for SMS Spam research.
 It contains one set of SMS messages in English of 5574 messages, tagged acording being ham (legitimate) or spam.

-For simplicity, it is also stored on this repository under `datasets/spam.csv`.
+For simplicity, it is also stored in this repository under `datasets/spam.csv`.

 More info on the dataset: [link][sms-dataset]